huaxuyu/masscubedocs/content/docs/quickstart.md

 There are three components for a project:

 1. `data` folder: a file folder containing all raw LC-MS data in .mzML or .mzXML format.
 It's **mandatory**.
 2. `sample_table.csv` file: a csv file to claim the name of samples and their groups including biological groups, quality control samples, or blank samples.
-A template is [here]().
+A template can be downloaded from [here](https://github.com/huaxuyu/masscubedocs/blob/main/content/docs/sample_table.csv).
 It's **optional**.
 If not provided, normalization and statistical analysis will not be applied.

 {{< callout type="warning" >}}
   In sample table, please name quality control samples as "qc" and blank samples as "blank" (not case-sensitive).
 {{< /callout >}}

 3. `parameters.csv` file: a csv file to set parameters for the workflow.
-A template is [here]().
+A template can be downloaded from [here](https://github.com/huaxuyu/masscubedocs/blob/main/content/docs/parameters.csv).
 It's **optional**.
 If not provided, the [default parameters](../docs/parameter) will be applied, yet **MS/MS annotation will not be performed since the library directory is not provided**.